pauleveritt/visual_debugging_games/watches/index.rst

    - *Lines 44-49*.
 When the key is released, reset the ``change_x`` value to 0, meaning, don't change the sprites x direction.

+#. *Add a watch*.
+Click the ``New Watch`` button |new| directly under
+   ``Variables``, in the left column beside the variable display.
+In PyCharm versions after 2017.1, this is a green plus with watch glasses underneath.
+Enter ``key === arcade.key.UP`` as the watch value.

+#. *Set a breakpoint*.
+We want to stop on keypresses and quickly see
+   if it is the up arrow.
+Put a breakpoint on line 37 (``if key == arcade.key.UP``).

+#. *Re-run*.
+Click the re-run button |rerun| to run again under
+   the debugger.

+#. *Press a key*.
+As the game is playing, press a key.
+Execution stops.

+#. *Inspect the watch*.
+The watch makes it easy to see if the comparison
+   is true, instead of scrolling down and memorizing key codes.

+#. *Delete watch*.
+Click once to select the "variable" that has the
+   watch, then click the minus button |delete| to remove that watch.

+#. *Clear breakpoint and terminate*.
+Click the breakpoint |breakpoint|
+   to remove it, then click the red square |terminate| to stop the game.

 What's Going On
 ===============

+.. |rerun| image:: ../images/stop_and_rerun.png
+.. |debug| image:: ../images/debug.png
+.. |new| image:: ../images/new.png
+.. |delete| image:: ../images/delete.png
+.. |stepover| image:: ../images/frames_step_over.png
+.. |terminate| image:: ../images/stop.gif
+.. |breakpoint| image:: ../images/db_set_breakpoint.png